-[Today’s article was written by contributor Michelle Habrych.]
+[Today’s article “Terrific Resources for Teaching About American Presidents” was written by contributor Michelle Habrych.]

 I have always been fascinated by the office of the President of the United States and the history of the men who have served in the role.
 A few years ago, I used that interest to teach my kids and those at our homeschool group about the presidency.
 (Read about why you should teach about American Presidents here.)
-With President’s Day on Feb.
-20, I’d like to share some Terrific Resources for Teaching About American Presidents.
+With President’s Day coming up, I’d like to share some Terrific Resources for Teaching About American Presidents.

-Knowledge Box Central has a series of lapbooks on the presidents, which I have contributed to make!
-Check them out here.
+Knowledge Box Central has a series of lapbooks on the presidents, which I have contributed to making!
+Check them out!
 Lapbooks are a great way for students of all ages to learn about a topic of interest.
 If you’ve never used them, consider lapbooks as a scrapbook of learning.
 KBC’s lapbooks include a thorough study guide to provide a complete unit ready to use.
 George Washington’s birthday is Feb.
 22, so why not study our first president with a lapbook?

 Radio dramas are a fun way for students to learn about the president.
 Two dramas come to mind immediately: Mr. President and You are There.
 The site Old Time Radio Downloads has 111 of the Mr. President shows available for free online listening.
 The show dramatizes a little-known story about the presidency, such as the secret cancer-removing surgery of one Commander-in-Chief and the near-fatal food poisoning of another.
 We have found these very entertaining and informative.
 The show aired from 1947-1953, so there are no stories of presidents after that time.
 They are also available on YouTube here.